Smart Export Guarantee (SEG) explained

 Smart export guarantee rates

-As we’ve mentioned above, smart export guarantee rates can vary by provider, so there could be a big difference in how much you’re paid for exporting electricity from one tariff to another.
+As we’ve mentioned above, smart export guarantee rates can vary by provider, so there could be differences in how much you’re paid for exporting electricity from one tariff to another.